eshaan-mehta/PNG-scraper/v3/README.md

-# PNG Assembler Version 3
+# PNG Concatenator Version 3
 This version introduces a multi-process image retrieval and assembly tool: `./paster2`.

 ## Overview